diwanesahil/Azure_DevOps_Project_Single_CI_Pipeline/README.md

 - **Variable.tf**: Declares input variables for resource group name, location, and storage account name.
 - **variable.tfvars**: Provides values for the variables defined in `Variable.tf`.
 Uses pipeline variable substitution for CI/CD.
 - **storage.tf**: Defines resources for Azure Resource Group and Storage Account using the provided variables.
-- **vnet.tf**: (Currently commented out) Intended for defining an Azure Virtual Network resource.
-Uncomment and update as needed.
 - **azure-pipelines.yml**: Azure DevOps pipeline for automating Terraform operations (init, validate, plan, apply).
 Uses the `TerraformTask@5` task—ensure the correct extension is installed in Azure DevOps.

 ## Usage Notes

 1. Update `variable.tfvars` with your actual values or ensure pipeline variables are set in Azure DevOps.
 2. Make sure the Azure DevOps organization has the required Terraform extension installed for pipeline compatibility.
-3. Uncomment and configure `vnet.tf` if you need to deploy a virtual network.
-4. The pipeline expects a service connection and backend configuration variables to be set in Azure DevOps.
+3. The pipeline expects a service connection and backend configuration variables to be set in Azure DevOps.

 ## Troubleshooting